The round handle problem: Statement of the RHP

 The key question will be whether $L$ is slice in $R(L)$.

-\begin{definition}[Round Handle Slice] A link $L$ is \emph{Round Handle Slice (RHS)} if $L \subset \partial R(L)$ is slice in $R(L)$, that is if $L$ is the boundary of a disjoint union of locally flat embedded discs in $R(L)$. \end{definition}
+\begin{definition}[Round Handle Slice] A link $L$ is \emph{Round Handle Slice $($RHS$)$} if $L \subset \partial R(L)$ is slice in $R(L)$, that is if $L$ is the boundary of a disjoint union of locally flat embedded discs in $R(L)$. \end{definition}

-\begin{theorem} Suppose that the topological surgery and $s$-cobordism conjectures hold.
+\begin{theorem} Suppose that the topological surgery and $s$-cobordism conjectures hold for free fundamental groups.
 Then for any link $L$ with pairwise linking numbers all zero, $L$ is round handle slice. \end{theorem}

-\begin{problem} The Round Handle Problem is to determine whether all pairwise linking number zero links are slice in $R(L)$. \end{problem}
+\begin{problem} The Round Handle Problem is to determine whether all pairwise linking number zero links are round handle slice. \end{problem}

-A negative answer for one such link would contradict the logical union of the topological surgery conjecture and the $s$-cobordism conjecture.
+By Theorem~\ref{theorem:RHP}, a negative answer for one such link would contradict the logical union of the topological surgery conjecture and the $s$-cobordism conjecture for free fundamental groups.
 It is suggested by Freedman and Krushkal, but by no means compulsory, to focus on the links arising as GBRs.
 It is also suggested that one might try to adapt Milnor's invariants to provide obstructions.
 The primary purpose of this problem, like the AB slice problem, is to provide a way to get obstructions to surgery and $s$-cobordism.
+Key work on the AB slice problem includes~\cite{Freedman-AB,Freedman-Lin:1989-1,Krushkal-AB,Freedman-Krushkal-2016-A}.

 We briefly recall the statements of these conjectures and their relation to the disc embedding problem.